Makhor/PCOCustomPaletteRepo/README.md

 This is because the palettes for Penny and Deony are shared, which means that you can paste the code for a Penny & Deony Color Palette into their individual character folders, and they will work without a problem, so it feels a bit more clean to have them all in one folder.
-Same thing goes with Lilibri, as
-Hyper Lilibri's colors are already present in Lilibri's palette, and in most cases, if you make a palette for Lilibri, people will probably wonder why there isn't a Hyper Lilibri version, so it's better to do them both.
+Same thing goes with Lilibri, as some of Hyper Lilibri's colors are already present in Lilibri's palette, and in most cases, if you make a palette for Lilibri, people will probably wonder why there isn't a Hyper Lilibri version, so it's better to do them both.

 This is done in an attempt to make browsing palettes easier, but if there's a huge demand for individual folders for these characters, I'll reconsider the current structure.